Smooth Backfitting for Additive Hazard Rates: Simulation Study

 $(i=1,\dots,n)$.
 We add right censoring with censoring variables $C_i$ that follows the same distribution as $T_i$, except the scale parameter being divided by 1.75.
-The factor $4d^{-1/2}$ is chosen so that the distribution of $T_i$ doesn't much vary in the number of covariates $d$.
+The factor $4d^{-1/2}$ is chosen so that the distribution of $T_i$ doesn't vary too much in the number of covariates $d$.
+Note that for convenience the components are differently identified than in \eqref{eq:norming}, \eqref{eq:identification:theory}.
+We now describe how the covariates $(Z_{i1}, \dots, Z_{id})$ are generated.
+We first simulate $(\widetilde Z_{i1}, \dots, \widetilde Z_{id})$ from a $d$-dimensional multi-normal distribution with mean equal 0 and $\textrm{Corr}(Z_{ij},Z_{il})=\rho$ if $j\neq l,$ else 1.
+Afterwards we set